Preserving Denesułine Culture, Land Use, and Traditional Ways

 Lands and Resources

 Cold Lake First Nations Lands and Resources Department is responsible for protecting Denesuline Indigenous, Treaty, and Aboriginal Rights, to preserve Denesuline Culture, Land Use and Traditional Ways.
 We ensure stewardship by engaging members in consultation and land use planning, improving relationships and understanding with stakeholders, and upholding CLFN’ “A livelihood for a livelihood” philosophy.
-The department achieves this by managing the Nation’s legal duty to consultation relationship with government, industry, public entities and external stakeholders; ensuring that traditional knowledge is respected and considered in the management of land-resources; upholding and negotiating impact benefit agreements with industry, and supporting economic and business development.
+In so doing, the Department actively facilitates relationships with the Crown, Industry proponents, the Nation and other parties on matters related to resource management and decision-making within Denne Ni Nenne.
+The Department’s work involves carrying out due diligence in regulatory and Crown consultation processes; ensuring that Denesuline knowledge is respected and considered in land and resource management; upholding and negotiating impact benefit agreements with Industry; supporting economic and business development; and supporting the increased capacity of the Nation and community members to participate in land and resource management, decision-making and development.

 - Protection of Denesułine’ Indigenous, Treaty and Section 35 Rights

 - Preserve Denesułine Cultural, Land Use and Traditional Ways

 - Ensure Dene Ni Nenne Stewardship

 - Ensure Denesułine Involvement in and Land Development Activities within Dene Ni Nenne

 - Improve Relationships and Understanding among Entities involved with Dene Ni Nenne